-Driver sped off with victim’s grocery cart stuck to SUV after fatal Green Lake hit-and-run
+Hit-run suspect drove off with victim’s grocery cart stuck to grille, charges say

 - Knitting a movement: Why you’ll see pussyhats everywhere in January | Nicole Brodeur

-“Instead of attempting to help Ms. Yelli or stay for the police, she quickly returned to her car and sped off with the grocery cart still stuck to her front grill,” Senior Deputy Prosecutor Amy Freedheim wrote in charging documents.
+“Instead of attempting to help Ms. Yelli or stay for the police, she quickly returned to her car and sped off with the grocery cart still stuck” to her front grille, Senior Deputy Prosecutor Amy Freedheim wrote in charging documents.

 Hafzalla drove about a mile, then pulled over and called her boyfriend to come get her and take her home, but he instead drove Hafzalla back to the collision scene, say the charges.

-Seattle police say Hafzalla told an officer at the scene that she had finished her shift at a local pub and had then consumed alcohol before heading home, according to the charges.
-Police allege she said she hit Yelli in the crosswalk around 6:40 p.m. and then fled the scene, the charges say.
+Seattle police say Hafzalla told an officer at the scene that she had finished her shift at a local pub and then drank alcohol before heading home, according to the charges.
+Police allege she said she hit Yelli in the crosswalk around 6:40 p.m. and then fled, the charges say.

-Police later found Hafzalla’s damaged 2000 GMC Jimmy parked on the street in the 7800 block of 11th Avenue Northeast with Yelli’s grocery cart still attached to the front of the vehicle, say the charges.
+Police later found Hafzalla’s damaged 2000 GMC Jimmy parked on the street in the 7800 block of 11th Avenue Northeast, with Yelli’s grocery cart still attached to the front of the vehicle, say the charges.

 A drug-recognition officer evaluated Hafzalla and determined she was impaired by drugs or alcohol, say the charges.
 The officer got a search warrant and Hafzalla’s blood was drawn about three hours after the crash; toxicology tests are still pending, the charges say.

-Hafzalla spent less than two days in the King County Jail before she was released Tuesday after posting $200,000 bail, jail records show.
+Hafzalla, who spent less than two days in the King County Jail, was released Tuesday after posting $200,000 bail, jail records show.

 The charges note that Hafzalla was arrested for driving under the influence in 2012, with the DUI charge later amended to first-degree negligent driving.